iterative/dvc.org/content/blog/2022-03-30-march-22-community-gems.md

 title: March '22 Community Gems
 date: 2022-03-30
 description: >
   A roundup of technical Q&A's from the DVC and CML community.
-This month: comparing experiments, working with data, working with pipelines, and more.
+This month: CML updates, working with multiple datasets, using DVC stages, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML community.
-This month: comparing experiments, working with data, working with pipelines, and more.
+This month: CML updates, working with multiple datasets, using DVC stages, and more.
 picture: 2022-03-30/mar-comm-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/march-22-community-gems/1119
 tags:
+  - CML
-  - Data Versioning
+  - DVC Stages
   - DVC Remotes
-  - DVC API
-  - DVC Stages
   - Community
 ---